2Willing/Dragon-Day-Codes/Figure5/readme.md

 To generate the panel (h), one should replace the '__init__.py' in the local SolarMACH installation directory with the '__init__.py' presented in this directory, and run 'solarmach_0321.py'

+'draw_solar_orbiter_parameters.py' uses the Solar Orbiter data files presented in this directory to generate panels (i), (j).